mythz/mythz.github.com/source/_posts/2013-02-27-the-deep-insights-of-alan-kay.markdown

 re-iterates on this, suggests software engineering has stalled and is becoming a lost science that has not been able to advance at the same pace as hardware or other science and engineering disciplines.
 That large code-bases are akin to a garbage dumping ground, reaching the point where no one is able to comprehend the 100M LOC's used to create Vista and Word, which should only be a fraction of their size.
-He gives the Internet and TCP/IP, LISP Interpeters, [Nile (Math DSL for Vector Graphics) and OMeta (OO PEG) (pdf)](http://www.vpri.org/pdf/rn2010001_programm.pdf) as examples of elegant software with profound impact and minimal code-bases.
+He gives the Internet and TCP/IP, LISP Interpreters, [Nile (Math DSL for Vector Graphics) and OMeta (OO PEG) (pdf)](http://www.vpri.org/pdf/rn2010001_programm.pdf) as examples of elegant software with profound impact and minimal code-bases.